-This guide covers token rotation for a modern Slack app that uses granular permissions.
+This guide covers token rotation for Slack apps, which use granular permissions.
 You'll learn how to exchange your access token for a refresh token and an expiring access token.

 With token rotation, you'll provide an extra layer of security for your access tokens.